-Each selected Platform module can be customized by creating a [module] folder named after the module beside the [name].platform definition.
+Each selected Platform module can be customized by creating a [module] folder named after the module beside the .platform file definition.
 It may contain:

-- An optional [module].properties file named after the module name.
+- A [module].properties | file named after the module name.
 These properties will be injected in the execution context prefixed by the module name.
 Some properties might be needed for the configuration of some modules.
-Please refer to the modules documentation for more information. - Optional module specific files and folders.
+Please refer to the modules documentation for more information. - A bsp.xml file which provides additional information about the BSP implementation of Low Level APIs.